Article 1. The Organizer

-* The winners in the men’s and women’s category are included in the dorsal for the next edition. (without flight)
+* The winners in male and female category are included dorsal for the next edition. (without flight)

 Article 14: Medical Assistance

-A medical team specialized in sports medicine will be present throughout the race and will have special assistance vehicles.
+A medical team specialized in medical assistance in extreme sporting events will be present throughout the race and will have special assistance vehicles.
 They will ensure that participants do not suffer from physical or mental exhaustion.
-The medical team can stop a competitor and disqualify any participant who feels physically incapacitated to continue the race or receive vital medical attention.
+The medical team can stop a competitor and disqualify any participant who feels physically unable to continue the race or receive vital medical attention.

-The race can be stopped if the organization considers it necessary for safety reasons.
+The race can be stopped if the organization considers it necessary for security reasons.

-Food: each participant must provide and carry their own food for 7 days.
-Each competitor must have 2 000k / calories per day, that is, a minimum of 14,000k / calories, otherwise it will be penalized.
-Gas stoves are strictly prohibited. (see list of material)
+Food: each participant must provide and load their own food for 7 days.
+Each competitor must have a minimum 2,000k / calories per day, that is, a minimum of 14,000k / calories, otherwise it will be penalized.
+Gas stoves are strictly prohibited. (see material list)

 Article 17: Registration